TitouanT/GameOfLife/README.md

 ## Else: try linux :p

-# What should I do know ?
+# What should I do now ?
 The programm is asking you:

    * if you want to disable the border (if you disable them every cell will have eight neighbor),